 After retirement, Barkat Begum set up one of the finest schools in the valley – the Lowood Garden School.
 A dedicated core of teachers was supplemented by anyone who had something to teach.
 Visiting tourists and school-going grandchildren were co-opted into impromptu teaching roles.
 Barkat Begum was not one to be easily refused.

-Many foreigners would return to take up temporary teaching assignments and school activities included stuff like performing Shakespearean plays and nature interpretation.
-Her family lived in a colonial bungalow on the Boulevard Road, which also housed the Lowood Garden School.
-The property included a huge estate with marshes, reed-beds and walnut, apple and quince-apple orchards.
+Many foreigners would return to take up temporary teaching assignments and school activities including stuff like performing Shakespearean plays and nature interpretation.
+Her family lived in a colonial bungalow on Boulevard Road, which also housed the Lowood Garden School.
+The property included a huge estate with marshes, reed beds and walnut, apple and quince-apple orchards.
 When Sheikh Mohammed Abdullah, then Chief Minister of Kashmir, offered Barkat Begum a permanent house in exchange for releasing the estate to build a commercial complex, she offered to release the land without any compensation if the state needed it.
 ‘Aap ki Jooti ki khairat’ was the term she used, translated roughly that the land meant less to her than the worth of his sandals.

 The high worth of education and service for the common good as opposed to chasing wealth are values that were deeply instilled in her children and grandchildren.
 “I often joke that if Bill Gates were to meet my mother’s family,” says Jehangir, Barkat’s grandson, “they probably would treat him like a common shopkeeper.
 They don’t make them like her anymore!”

-Eighty per cent of pass-outs from Lowood School are either doctors, engineers and lawyers, Javed says.
+Eighty per cent of pass-outs from Lowood School are either doctors, engineers or lawyers, Javed says.
 “One Khurshid Mir, a pass-out of the school, now runs 20 spice shops in Germany,” he says.
 “His father is still selling cigarettes on Dal Lake gates.
-He flew all the way from Germany to be the part of my grandma’s funeral and broke down saying that today’s whatever little he achieved in life is all because of Barkat Begum.”
+He flew all the way from Germany to be part of my grandma’s funeral and broke down saying that today’s whatever little he achieved in life is all because of Barkat Begum.”

-Begum Jallal-ud-Din not only had Master’s degree from Chicago University (USA) in 1940 but was also the first Asian to get cent per cent marks in the course and later retired as Director Social Welfare here.
-Her father was a forest lessee, a big business during Maharajas time in Kashmir.
+Begum Jallal-ud-Din not only had a Master’s degree from Chicago University (USA) in 1940 but was also the first Asian to get cent per cent marks in the course and later retired as Director of Social Welfare here.
+Her father was a forest lessee, a big business during Maharaja’s time in Kashmir.
 “Despite holding high positions, none of the siblings had a house of their own and used to stay in the custodian house,” recalls her elder son, Javid Bakshi.
 “The (siblings) have been brought up in a lot of poverty.
 Her father’s family went back to Pakistan after the partition in 1947.
-Her mother had gone out to study in Chicago (1946-47), and due to transition period, she (grandmom) couldn’t even send money to the family here as something happened with the currency those days.
+Her mother had gone out to study in Chicago (1946-47), and due to the transition period, she (grandmom) couldn’t even send money to the family here as something happened with the currency those days.
 So the siblings living in Kashmir used to for themselves.
 So many times, they would not have bedding to sleep and a majority of the times siblings would skip dinner.”

 In 1970, in Buchwara, Mummy used to go house to house walking to motivate parents to send their daughters to Low Wood School” a middle private school, sponsored by the government.
 This was the same school that my grandma opened up after her retirement.
 Now my mother was teaching after her retirement.
 She ensured a good number of girls in the school.
 Those days, the school had an American style of mid-day meals.
-Early morning, raspberry jam, a big glass of milk, oats, eggs, were served to kids.
+Early morning, raspberry jam, a big glass of milk, oats, and eggs, were served to the kids.
 Students used to get free education, and the kids who couldn’t afford a uniform would get it from school.
 “Kids in the school were mostly from the boatmen community.”